GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex7_initial_binning.md

     nano maxbin_clustering.sl
     ```

-!!! warning "Warning"
-    Paste or type in the following.
-Remember to update `<YOUR FOLDER>` to your own folder.
+!!! warning "Remember to update `<YOUR FOLDER>` to your own folder"

 !!! terminal "code"